wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 A comprehensive Bluetooth tethering plugin that provides guided setup and automatic connection management for sharing your phone's internet connection with your Pwnagotchi.

-> **Note:** This plugin has been tested on Android devices with [Pwnagotchi v2.9.5.3](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.3).
-Compatibility with iOS and other Pwnagotchi versions may vary.
+> **⚠️ Important:** This plugin has been tested **only on an Android 15 device** with [Pwnagotchi v2.9.5.3](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.3). **Bluetooth tethering must be enabled on your Android device** for this plugin to work.
+Compatibility with other Android versions and Pwnagotchi versions has not been tested.

 ## Features

 - **Web Interface**: User-friendly web UI for managing Bluetooth connections
 - **Automatic Pairing**: Interactive pairing with passkey display and confirmation
-- **Connection Management**: Connect, disconnect, and unpair devices with one click
+- **Connection Management**: Connect and disconnect devices with one click
-- **Device Scanning**: Scan for nearby Bluetooth devices
+- **Device Scanning**: Scan for nearby Bluetooth devices to find and copy MAC addresses
 - **Status Display**: Real-time connection status on Pwnagotchi screen
 - **PAN (Personal Area Network) Support**: Automatic network interface configuration
-- **Smart Recovery**: Automatically restarts Bluetooth service if unresponsive
-- **Connection Caching**: Reduces polling to prevent performance issues

 ## Installation